JoshOrndorff/recipes/src/testing/mock.md

 use crate::{Module, Trait};
 ```

-Now, declare the mock runtime as a blanket structure
+Now, declare the mock runtime as a unit structure

 ```rust
 #[derive(Clone, PartialEq, Eq, Debug)]